Bylaws of the Nevada Bird Records Committee

 b.
 If a species is split, the secretary will consult the Atlas of the Breeding Birds of Nevada to determine if any of the newly determined species are established as breeders within the state.
 If so, they will be added to the checklist.
 For newly determined species which are not established breeders in the state, wherever possible, the secretary will determine to which of the newly determined species our currently endorsed records pertain and will update the Checklist accordingly.
 For newly determined species which cannot be definitively determined to breed in the state or to have records which have been previously endorsed by the NBRC, those newly determined species will be treated by following rule V.A.1 above.

 5. If a reconsideration of a previously endorsed record results in non-endorsement for that record, and if that record is the only record justifying inclusion of the species on the State Checklist, that species will be removed from the checklist.

 6. Changes to the State Checklist should be communicated to the birders of Nevada and to all other interested parties in a timely manner.
-At a minimum, changes must be published on the website hosting the State Checklist and in Great Basin Birds, and applicable parties at the American Birding Association must be notified.
+At a minimum, changes must be published on the website hosting the State Checklist and in the Annual Report, and applicable parties at the American Birding Association should be notified.

 B. State Review List